robert-oros/music-player/README.md

 A web-based music player application built using HTML, CSS, JavaScript, and Flask.
 This project allows users to upload, play, and manage audio files seamlessly.

-> Note: The original repository for this project was hosted on a private Bitbucket account within an organization, but access was lost.
-Consequently, a new repository has been established to continue development and maintain the application.
+> Note: The original repository for this project was hosted on a private repository within an organization.
+Unfortunately, access to the original repository was lost, which led to the creation of this new repository.
+This repository continues the development and maintenance of the application from where the previous one left off.

 ## Table of Contents